 • Plan to arrive early, as there are often time delays due to security screening, especially on jury selection days.

 • All jurors will be required to go through a metal detector.
 When in doubt, leave items at home or in your car.

 • Food in general is not permitted in the courthouse; however, given the importance of your duty, the Courts recognize medical, dietary, and related needs.
 Food for these noted needs will be permitted in the courthouse on selection days.

 • In the event of inclement weather or an emergency develops on selection days, please contact Court Administration at 717-261-3848 and leave a message.
 Staff needs to hear from you and will follow up accordingly.

-Please click HERE for a downloadable copy of our Juror's Guidebook.
+Please click HERE for a Parking Map.

 Please click HERE for information on Jury Duty Scams.

 Please click HERE for information on the Court Facility Improvement Project.